profsmith89/ctps/_sources/chap09.md

 ## A complex problem-to-be-solved

 We'll start with a theme you may have noticed in the previous act's problems.
 We asked if we could find a double-quote character in a string and the words "cat" and "hat" in a text file.
 We asked if we could find a particular book in the Harvard Library.
-And in the previous chapter, we looked for particular patterns in a sea of numbers.
+And in the previous chapter, we talked about the importance of looking for particular patterns in a sea of numbers.
 These are all examples of *search problems*.

 Search appears in almost all aspects of our personal and professional lives, making it a nearly ubiquitous technique in problem solving.
 Looking across time at the characteristics of our search problems, we see a fascinating trend: the data over which we search has consistently grown in size.
 Fueling this has been a relentless growth in the capabilities of our computers, which allow us to solve ever larger search problems in ever shorter amounts of time.
 This human desire to find answers to our questions ever more quickly has become, in fact, a big business.